-Right-of-way plans depict the land and rights-in-land that must be acquired to construct a project.
-They serve as visual tools that help appraisers and negotiators to do their jobs.
-Right-of-way plans must be prepared separately from the design plans for a project and be stamped by a professional land surveyor.
+Right-of-way plans depict the land and rights-in-land to be acquired for a project.
+They serve as visual tools to help appraisers and negotiators do their jobs.
+Right-of-way plans must be prepared separately from the design plans and be stamped by a professional land surveyor.